Why I Review Books

 So that's how I started reviewing books.

-Authors on Amazon or other retailers, except bookstores, need their books reviewed.
+Authors on Amazon or other retailers, except maybe small bookstores, need their books reviewed.
 More reviews equal more sales, because it helps potential buyers decide whether or not they want to buy a book.
 I figure, why not let people know which books are great and need more attention, and which books are are not so good?

 My Review Policy

 I do not accept requests to review books.
 All the books I review are books I have bought or obtained through a giveaway.

-First of all, if I don't like a book because it's not in my preferred genres - usually science fiction and fantasy - I won't review it.
+First of all, if I don't like a book because it's not in my preferred genres - my preferred genres being science fiction and fantasy - I won't review it.
 It does not do a book justice if I were to give it a bad review just because I don't understand the common tropes of the genre.

 Sometimes I do review books out of my genre, if I found the blurb interesting, or if I found the book during a BookBub deal, or if the book is a mixture of genres.